TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 The feedback from LIVE was very polite and thoughtful and considerate and helpful, which was nice.

 However, I also wish I could get a taste of much harsher feedback.
 I'm very comfortable with being [heckled](https://youtu.be/WMJ1H3Ai-qs?si=EteR12SrofKoR1oM) and [dismissed](https://www.todepond.com/wikiblogarden/better-computing/just/read/) and [ignored](https://www.todepond.com/wikiblogarden/men/no/not/like/that/).
 I just wish the hecklers were higher quality.
-So far they've all been terrible and useless.
+So far, they've all been terrible and useless.
 Most only give a [boo/hurrah](https://en.m.wikipedia.org/wiki/Emotivism) response.

 I **challenge** you (yes, you) to critique my work *well*.
 Find its flaws and spell them out for us all to see.